Prescribing medicinal cannabis

 - pharmaceutical products such as nabiximols.

-Smoking in general is harmful, smoking of cannabis products will not be approved in Queensland.
+Smoking in general is harmful, smoking of cannabis products is not supported.

 Products currently used in Australia: